 - 1. Confer with the faculty member who assigned the disputed grade. - 2.
 If the disputed cannot be resolved, a written request for a grade appeal must be submitted to the Academic Affairs Office before the first day of the semester following the one in which the grade was issued.
 The written request must include the specific bases for the appeal. - 3.
-The Academic Affairs Office will convene a Grade Appeals Panel, comprised of the Vice President for Academic Affairs, the Associate Academic Dean, for a distance education course or program is the same student who participates in and completes the course or program and receives academic credit.
-One or more of the following methods must be used:
+The Academic Affairs Office will convene a Grade Appeals Panel, comprised of the Vice President for Academic Affairs, the Associate Academic Dean, and the chair of the academic unit which houses the course for which the grade is appealed.
+If one of the members is the faculty member who issued the grade, an alternate will be appointed.
+The student and the faculty member may appear separately before the panel to explain their positions.
+The hearing is non-adversarial.
+Neither the faculty member nor the student may be accompanied by other individuals to the meeting of the Grade Appeals Panel.
+The Grade Appeals Panel will notify the student of its decision, if possible, within seven (7) days of the meeting.